lookshe/nepenthes/website/index.md

 For Manual installation, you'll need to install Lua.
-Nepenthes makes use of the <close> feature, so Lua 5.4 is required.
+Nepenthes makes use of the to-close feature, so Lua 5.4 is required.
 OpenSSL is also needed for cryptographic functions.

 The following Lua modules need to be installed - if they are all present